lrgr/EMF/README.md

     conda env create -f environment.yml
     source activate EMF

-The `xsmf` Conda environment can be used to run any number of experiments and examples included in this project/repository.
+The `emf` Conda environment can be used to run any number of experiments and examples included in this project/repository.
 We note that experiments and data download for other parts of this project are implemented and configured with [Snakemake](http://snakemake.readthedocs.io/en/stable/) which will be installed as part of the `EMF` environment.

 ### To run models using GPUs:

-To use GPUs, install the `xsmf-gpu` environment via:
+To use GPUs, install the `emf-gpu` environment via:

     conda env create -f environment-gpu.yml
     source activate EMF-gpu